 Knowing how to do the flutter kick in a supine position (on the back) is an important prerequisite to learn how to swim backstroke.
 The following video demonstrates a few exercises to practice this technique.
-Additional instructions are given further below.
+Please find additional instructions further below.

 What Is The Flutter Kick?

-- Repeat the previous exercise and try to get balanced to the point where you can hold the edge of the pool with your fingertips.
-To do this you must have your head, torso and legs perfectly aligned.
+- Repeat the previous exercise and try to get balanced to the point where you can hold the edge of the wall with your fingertips.
+To do this you must have your head, torso, and legs perfectly aligned.
 Taking a deep breath to fill your lungs with air before the exercise also helps.

-- Repeat the previous exercise and when you are holding the edge of the pool with your fingertips, release the edge.
+- Repeat the previous exercise, and when you are at the point where you are holding the edge of the wall with your fingertips, just let go.
 Keep kicking and enjoy the feeling of floating in a perfectly balanced position.

-- Face the end of the pool, push off and get into a supine position with your arms extended overhead.
+- Turn your back toward the pool, push off, and get into a supine position with your arms extended overhead.
 Flutter kick.
 Try to experience the feeling of perfect balance like you did in the previous drill.

 - If it is difficult for you to get your arms in front of your head in the last exercise, it could be that your shoulders and chest are stiff and this will impede balance.
 Regular rotator cuff stretches will loosen things up.